I've been bike commuting for 20 years, here are 13 mistakes everyone makes to begin with

 Spending unnecessary money on cycling-specific items

-When you start commuting – especially if you’re new to cycling – it’s easy to think when riding a bike, everything you get from waterproofs to tools to jeans needs to be cycling-specific.
+When you start commuting – especially if you’re completely new to cycling – it’s easy to think everything you wear on the bike needs to be designed exclusively for riding.
 Cycling specific kit is great, and designed to work best on the bike, but it isn’t always necessary.
 If you’re riding a hybrid and have a decent breathable waterproof already, you probably don’t need a race cape designed for riding hunched over the drops of a road bike.
-As soon as something is labelled as cycling specific which you might be able to find elsewhere, expect the price to go up – especially with tools - so it’s worth exploring less specific alternatives.
-As someone who enjoys hiking, I’ve found my waterproof jacket and trousers - so long as they’re breathable - to work perfectly well on the bike.
-Similarly when it comes to the Allan keys you need to work on your bike, your local hardware store will have those at wallet friendly prices - and it’s highly likely they might already be in your tool box, especially if you’ve ever bought flatpack furniture.
+As soon as something is labelled as cycling specific, expect the price to go up (especially with tools), so it’s worth exploring less specific alternatives.
+I enjoy hiking, and I’ve found my breathable waterproof jacket and trousers work perfectly well on the bike.
+Similarly when it comes to the Allan keys you need to work on your bike, your local hardware store will have a set at wallet-friendly prices (and before you buy any, check your tool box - if you’ve ever bought flatpack furniture you'll likely have some already).

 A regular service keep your bike running smoothly